Deathbot64/Home-Assistant-Plex-Video-Streaming-Voice-commands/README.md

 playlist: This variable is used to get the playlist name and use the playlist ID in the automation.

-mediaplayer: This variable grabs the requested player and uses the specific player ID for the automation
+mediaplayer: This variable grabs the requested player and uses the specific player ID for the automation.
+This will be the device/player ID that shows up in the Plex Integration.

 mediaplayercontrol: I use to control the device the media is playing on, not the plex player.
 You may not need this but I found this to be useful.
+This would be the device/player ID of the actual device its playing on (i.e. playing a on Roku TV would use the Roku TV integration instead of the Plex integration).

 Getting the Server ID and Playlist ID for playlist playback: